OlordHakeem/LinkedInGhJobsInsight/README.md

 # LinkedInGhJobsInsight
-This is an analysis project where I scraped data from LinkedIn to get more insight availability of Jobs in Ghana and other insights you might find interesting.
+This is an analysis project where I scraped data from LinkedIn to get more insight availability of Remote Jobs in Ghana and other insights you might find interesting.
-I will improve this project overtime will more data to gain deeper insight
+I will improve this project overtime.
+I will  more features such as onsight,remote and hybrid jobs,The level thus, entry, mid etc and other to featrues   to gain deeper insight in Ghanas Job Market